SF-WDI-LABS/express-personal-api/README.md

 Hello,

-My name is Huan Ming Liao.
-This is a mini API I created for one of the General Assembly's projects.
+This is a mini API I created.
 It incoporates REST-ful Routes (GET, POST, UPDATE, DELETE), one CRUD-able resource (Create, Read, Update, Destroy), and some basic detail about me at the endpoint /api/profile.

 My based URL for the api website is https://frozen-lowlands-63435.herokuapp.com